PeepalFarm/peepalfarm.github.io/markdown/faq.md

 ## Do you provide a pick-up?
 Sorry, no. However, you can get taxis from bus station and if you are coming via flight, you will need to arrange a pickup from a taxi service.
 We can provide you a few phone numbers.

+## Do you provide meals?
+We provide 3 vegan meals on all of your working days.
+Meals on your day off are your responsibility.

 Not So Frequently Asked Questions
 =========